VladimirNone/ShopApp/README.md

   3) Added a page (without styles) that describes the selected product.

 Version 1.02:
-  1) Added ability to view product's comments;
+  1) Added the ability to view product's comments;
   2) Fixed app's architecture;
   3) Connected up the Bogus for generation data.